 Also known as the snow or sugar pea, mangetout are a flat-podded variety of pea, eaten whole while the peas within are still very small – hence the French name, which means ‘eat everything’.
 Crisp and sweet, they can be served raw, or lightly steamed, boiled or stir-fried.
+Try our delicious and easy recipes for mangetout in salad and stir fries.

-Recipes using mangetout
+More recipes using mangetout

 Mangetout are in season from June to September.
 Look for firm, vibrant green pods that aren’t limp or discoloured.